 Do not use lemon, as the acid will damage the finish and color.

 Waxing is recommended after cleaning to protect against spills and oxidation.

-Apply a thin coat of Briwax; let dry for five to ten minutes.
+Apply a thin coat of Briwax; let dry for as instructed.
 Then, buff to a glossy sheen using a clean, dry cotton cloth.
 There are also foam pads you can buy to polish.
 Every few months, apply multiple thin coats of wax.
 Waxing makes the copper look richer and more beautiful.
-If you have a larger copper table top, it might be wise to invest in a hand-held electric polishe r.
+If you have a larger copper table top, it might be wise to invest in a hand-held electric polisher.

 Between waxing, a light finish coat of furniture spray polish can be applied to add luster.
 In Mexico, the fabricators use Pledge.